py-pdf/pypdf/docs/dev/testing.md

 ## Evaluate a PR in-progress version

-You may want to test a version from a PR which has not been released yet. the easiest way is to use pip and install a version from git:
+You may want to test a version from a PR which has not been released yet.
+The easiest way is to use pip and install a version from git:

 a) go the PR and identify the repo and branch.